 Fairness

 Fairness is one of the most discussed topics in machine learning.
 Models trained with data can pick up on biases in that data and possibly even amplify existing biases.
 Unfair models can lead to products that simply do not work well for some subpopulations, that produce discrimination by reinforcing stereotypes, and that create inequality.
-There are lots and lots of examples of unfair models, such as medical diagnosis models that have low accuracy for anybody but white male adults, recidivism risk assessment models that may more often suggest to keep black people incarcerated, and language models that reinforce gender stereotypes by assuming that male healthcare workers are doctors and female ones are nurses.
+There are lots and lots of examples of unfair models, such as medical diagnosis models that have low accuracy for anybody but white male adults, recidivism risk assessment models that may more often suggest to keep Black people incarcerated, and language models that reinforce gender stereotypes by assuming that male healthcare workers are doctors and female ones are nurses.

 The concept of fairness is difficult to capture precisely.
 Over thousands of years philosophers have discussed what decisions are fair, and over hundreds of years societies have attempted to regulate certain (different) notions of fairness into law.
-The machine learning community has extensively discussed how to measure fairness and how to change the machine-learning pipeline to optimize the model for such fairness measures.
+The machine-learning community has extensively discussed how to measure fairness and how to change the machine-learning pipeline to optimize the model for such fairness measures.
 As with other responsible engineering concerns, fairness is clearly not just a model-level concern but requires reasoning about the entire system and how the system interacts with users and the rest of the world.
 Fairness needs to be discussed throughout all phases of the development process and during operations, which includes both ML and non-ML parts of the system.
-Such discussions are often necessarily political in nature – for instance, different stakeholders may have different priorities and conflicting preferences for fairness.
+Such discussions are often necessarily political in nature—for instance, different stakeholders may have different priorities and conflicting preferences for fairness.

 In this chapter, we proceed in three steps.
 First, we start with an overview of common concerns and harms that are discussed in the context of fairness in machine learning and introduce different notions of fairness.
 Second, we give an overview of approaches to measure and improve fairness at the model level.
 Finally, we zoom out and discuss system-wide considerations, including the important role of requirements engineering and process integration when it comes to fairness.

 The topic of fairness in machine learning is too nuanced and complex to be comprehensively covered in this chapter.
-At this point there are thousands of papers published on machine learning fairness each year and entire conferences dedicated to the topic.
+At this point, there are thousands of papers published on machine-learning fairness each year and entire conferences dedicated to the topic.
 Following the notion of T-shaped professionals, we will provide an intuitive overview of the foundational concerns, which should help to have a sensible conversation on the topic and identify when to seek help and dive deeper.
 Also note that examples in this chapter are shaped by contemporary discourse and terminology used in the US at the time of writing, which may require some abstraction to translate to other cultural contexts.

 Scenario: Mortgage Applications

 As a running example, we will use automated credit decisions for mortgage applications as part of the software infrastructure of a bank.
 A mortgage loan by a bank provides a large amount of money to a home buyer to be repaid over a lengthy period.
-To an applicant, access to credit can be a crucial economic opportunity and exclusion can trap individuals with limited upward mobility.
+To an applicant, access to credit can be a crucial economic opportunity, and exclusion can trap individuals with limited upward mobility.
 To a bank, whether to approve a mortgage application is a high-stakes decision, involving substantial financial risk.
-A bank needs to decide whether they believe the applicant will be able to repay the loan – if the applicant repays the loan the bank makes a profit from interests and fees, but if the applicant defaults on the loan, the bank may lose substantial amounts of money, especially if the home is by then worth less than the loan.
+A bank needs to decide whether they believe the applicant will be able to repay the loan—if the applicant repays the loan, the bank makes a profit from interests and fees, but if the applicant defaults on the loan, the bank may lose substantial amounts of money, especially if the home is by then worth less than the loan.

 Applicants will typically provide lots of information (directly or indirectly), such as income, other debt, and past payment behavior, and the value of the home, that the bank uses to predict whether the loan will be repaid and whether the expected profit is worth the risk for a specific application at a given interest rate.
 Information about past debt and payments is often compressed in a proprietary credit score, which generally intends to predict the applicant’s creditworthiness, tracked by third-party credit bureaus.

 Mortgage applications are usually decided by bank employees.
 There has been a documented history of discrimination in lending decisions in the US, especially practices known as redlining where banks refused loans in certain neighborhoods or charged higher interest rates.
 Since credit provides economic opportunities and many families accumulate wealth through homeownership, discrimination in lending practices has contributed to significant wealth disparities between different population groups.
-For example, the Federal Reserve reports that in 2019 white families on average held 7.8 times more wealth than black families in the US and earned 70 percent more income.
+For example, the Federal Reserve reports that in 2019 white families on average held 7.8 times more wealth than Black families in the US and earned 70 percent more income.
 These differences also have downstream consequences in mortgage applications.

 Automating mortgage decisions has the potential to be more objective, for example, excluding human bias and focusing only on factors that actually predict the ability to repay a loan based on past data.
 However, as we will discuss, it raises many questions about what is considered fair and whether a model trained on biased historic data can be fair.